drcarenhan/COMP90042_2024/README.md

 **References** Your references section should be produced using BibTeX.
 (If you use word, make sure you are using the standard reference format)

-**Note that We DO NOT MARK the Documentation if it is NOT implemented as described in the report.**
+**Note that We DO NOT MARK the report if it's not a faithful description of the implemented system (i.e. the submitted system is different to what is described in the report).**